 Hong Kong-based French artist Ophelia Jacarini has a chat with us about her change in direction and what she still loves about Hong Kong.

 Is Hong Kong a “cultural desert”?
 Not in our books.
-In fact, Hong Kong is a special place that breeds many different kinds of artists, from photographers like Camilla Warburton, to pioneering forces like Lynus Woo, to rising NFT artists.
+In fact, Hong Kong is a special place that breeds many different kinds of artists, from pioneering forces like Lynus Woo to rising NFT artists.
 Among these talents is Hong Kong-based French artist Ophelia Jacarini, whose artistic focus has evolved over the past several years, much like the landscape of our city.
 What has changed, and what is she holding onto – in both her art and in this city we call home?

 Diving deep with Ophelia Jacarini